 Reasonable Use and Exemptions

 For a non-compete agreement in Washington to be legally enforceable, it has to be necessary to protect the employer’s business.
-The restriction cannot be greater than is reasonably necessary to ensure the employer’s goodwill and business are properly protected.
+The restriction cannot be more significant than is reasonably necessary to ensure the employer’s goodwill and business are properly protected.

 Furthermore, notice must be provided before the acceptance of the offer, or the agreement can become legally binding.
 An agreement that lasts longer than 18 months is not enforceable under Washington law.

 Finally, non-compete agreements in Washington cannot go against the public’s interest.
 If a non-compete agreement in Washington violates any of the criteria above, the employer could be responsible for covering the employee’s attorney’s fees as per RCW 49.62.080.

 A non-compete agreement in Washington generally should not last longer than 18 months.
 While it can last longer in some situations, a non-compete lasting longer than 18 months is likely to be challenged, and the employer would have to present a clear reason why the non-compete should be longer than 18 months.

 If a non-compete agreement in Washington is breached, the statute of limitations within which a lawsuit has to be brought is six years.